Denver-Devs/denverdevs.org/docs/resources/gig-post-formatting/index.md

 ```
 Job Opening Title

 Optional brief job description.
 No more than 2-3 sentences / bullet points.

 [Link to position]
 ```
 _Notes:_
 - Links with large image unfurls may get deleted
 - Do not upload files to the Slack, link to them.
 - *Tip:* Be conscientious of our diversity and use gender neutral language.

 ---

 ## When posting for "Seeking Work"
 ```
 A brief paragraph or two about yourself and what you're looking for.

 [Link to your resume or website]
 ```

 _Notes:_
-- Please upload your resume somewhere online (github, dropbox) and link to it, uploaded resumes may be deleted
+- Please upload your resume somewhere online (GitHub, Dropbox) and link to it, uploaded resumes may be deleted